xrick/d2l-en-tensorflow/chapter_preface/index.md

 future editions of this book will be able to provide insights in places the present edition cannot.

-Most of the code in this book is based on Apache MXNet.
+Most of the code in this book is based on TensorFlow.
-MXNet is an open-source framework for deep learning and the preferred choice of AWS (Amazon Web Services), as well as many colleges and companies.
+TensorFlow is an open-source framework for deep learning and the preferred choice of Google, as well as many colleges and companies.
-All of the code in this book has passed tests under the newest MXNet version.
+All of the code in this book has passed tests under the newest TensorFlow version.
-However, due to the rapid development of deep learning, some code *in the print edition* may not work properly in future versions of MXNet.
+However, due to the rapid development of deep learning, some code *in the print edition* may not work properly in future versions of TensorFlow.
 However, we plan to keep the online version remain up-to-date.
 In case you encounter any such problems, please consult :ref:`chap_installation`